 In medical imaging, anatomical surfaces extracted from MRI and CT are often represented as triangular meshes.
-The image segmentation and surface extraction processes themselves are likely to introduce noise to the mesh coordinates.
-It is therefore imperative to reduce the mesh noise while preserving the geometric details of the anatomical structures for various applications.
+Image segmentation and surface extraction process themselves are likely to introduce noise to the mesh coordinates.
+It is imperative to reduce the mesh noise while preserving the geometric details of the anatomical structures for various applications.